Azure/portaldocs/portal-sdk/generated/portalfx-telemetry-extension-errors.md

 }
 ```

-<a name="extension-client-errors-how-to-log-errors-best-practices-react-blades-example-code-snippets"></a>
+<a name="extension-client-errors-how-to-log-errors-react-blades-example-code-snippets"></a>
-#### React Blades - Example code snippets:
+### React Blades - Example code snippets:

-*Note: It is recommended that you log Javascript built-in Error objects and not add additional properties to them as they will not be serialized or recognized (ignored).*
+*Note: It is recommended that you log Javascript built-in Error objects.
+Any additional properties added to them will not be serialized or recognized and will be ignored.*

 **Basic logging error**